Ghumarwin: Medical Facilities

 Ghumarwin is one of the chief centers for good quality medical care in the area and being surrounded by rural population it becomes the main place for hospitals.
 The Civil Hospital of Ghumarwin provides all essential medical facilities along with multiple private hospitals, clinics and pharmaceutical shops.
-The AIIMS Bilaspur which is currently operational, is 30km away.
-Ghumarwin is also well connected to IGMC Shimla and PGIMER Chandigarh via National Highways.
+The AIIMS Bilaspur is 30 km away from Ghumarwin, as well as it is well connected to IGMC, Shimla and PGIMER, Chandigarh via National Highways.

 Connectivity

 Ghumarwin is a central location and can be reached by car, bus from any direction.
-It is extremely well connected by state and public bus services to Chandigarh, Delhi, Ambala, Bilaspur, Shimla, Dharmashala, Mandi, Hamirpur, Una, Solan, Kiratpur, Ropar, Nalagarh, Baddi, Panchkula, Haridwar, Dehradun, Kala Amb and many more places.
-It is centrally distanced to all the three airports in Bhuntar(128 km.), Gagaal(104 km.) and Shimla(105 km.) and will be only 60 km away from the upcoming International airport at Mandi.
+It is extremely well connected by state and public bus services to Chandigarh, Delhi, Ambala, Bilaspur, Shimla, Dharmashala, Mandi, Hamirpur, Una, Solan, Kiratpur, Ropar, Nalagarh, Baddi, Panchkula, Haridwar, Dehradun, Kala Amb and other important cities as well.
+It is centrally distanced to all the three airports in Bhuntar (128 km.), Gaggal (104 km.) and Shimla (105 km.) and will be only 60 km away from the upcoming International Airport at Mandi.

-The nearest railway stations are located at Kiratpur and Una which are well connected to other parts of the state and nearby areas.
+The nearest railway stations are located at Kiratpur and Una which are well connected to other parts of the state as well as country.
 Also the upcoming Bhanupli–Leh line which is the highest railway line in the world and will be an all weather rail link from Bhanupalli, Punjab to Leh will be accessible from Ghumarwin as well opening up new opportunities for the people of the area.

-The New 4 Lane Project connecting Kiratpur to Manali via Bhager- Nerchowk will be accessible only 7 km away from Ghumarwin.
-The 4 lane project is currently under construction and shall be complete by 2022 as 70% project is complete.
+The Kiratpur-Manali highway is accessible only at 7 km away from Ghumarwin.

 Taxi services are easily available to and from the town to all parts of the state and other states and major cities at very affordable rates.